vvbbnn00/onedrive-index/README_en.md

 MS_CLIENT_ID=Your Client ID  # Your ClientID
 MS_CLIENT_SECRET=Your Client Secret  # Your ClientSecret
-SECRET_KEY=Your Secret Key  # Secret Key used for AES encryption, it must be kept absolutely confidential
+SECRET_KEY=Your Secret Key  # Secret Key used for AES encryption, it must be kept absolutely confidential PROTECTED_ROUTES=["/protectedRoutes/"] # Protected paths, you can modify them according to your own situation, they need to be in JSON format
 ```
 **Note that `ClientSecret` is unencrypted!**